eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 + ***Noise, crosstalk, POCV, AOCV, MMMC, and other timing checks applied for deep submicron IC designs***
 + Deep understanding of ***timing corners, operating modes, OCV, cross-talk, noise, signoff criteria***.
 + ***Ability to follow a design flow (RTL, testbench, code coverage, synthesis, formal verification, gate level simulation).***
++ Implement design by performing synthesis, timing closure, lint, CDC, UPF
++ skill set:
+	- As an ALU Design Engineer at SiFive, you will be part of a global team designing the best CPU cores in the world, based on the revolutionary open RISC-V architecture.
+You will master the art of designing hardware as configurable generators in a hardware-enhanced software language.
+You will be working in a fast-paced dynamic environment to bring new hardware IP to market quickly, with high quality and exceptional performance.
+	- Architect, design and implement enhanced and new arithmetic functional units for RISC-V CPU Core generators in Chisel
+	- Create more efficient shared arithmetic units; combining capabilities for single/double/half-precision floating point, integer, and/or fixed-point operations
+	- Design in extensive configurability as a first-class consideration, including reuse of ALU designs for vector and scalar operations
+	- “Plumb” new design content into the SiFive’s Chisel/FIRRTL framework to enable automatic configuration/generation of documentation, verification testbenches and tests, and packaged software.
+	- Perform initial sandbox verification, and work with design verification team to create and execute thorough verification test plans
+	- Ensure that knowledge is shared via great documentation and a participation in a culture of collaborative design
+	- 4+ years of recent industry experience in CPU design
+	- Knowledge of vector architecture and concepts.
+	- Prior experience designing high-performance vector and/or SIMD processors/units.
+	- Proficiency with hardware (RTL) design in Verilog, System Verilog, or VHDL.
+	- Attention to detail and a focus on high-quality design.
+	- Ability to work well with others and a belief that engineering is a team sport.
+	- Knowledge of at least one object-oriented and/or functional programming language.
+	- BS/MS in EE, CE, CS or a related technical discipline, or equivalent experience.
++ skill set:
+	- SiFive is looking for hardware engineers who are passionate about designing industry-leading CPU and interconnect IP to help drive the tidal wave of adoption of RISC-V as the architecture of choice for SoC designs across a broad variety of vertical applications.
+We build and maintain multiple CPU family lines, TileLink interconnects and other uncore/infrastructure IP, and are seeking motivated individuals to improve/evolve our existing IP, as well as develop new IP.
+Join us and surf the RISC-V wave with SiFive!
+	- Architect, design and implement an enhanced TileLink interconnect, protocol bridges, and other infrastructure/uncore logic as RTL generators, including both open-source and proprietary designs.
+	- Improve current designs and work on future designs to provide higher performance, more efficient multi-core and multi-cluster system coherence.
+	- Integrate new design content into SiFive’s Chisel/FIRRTL framework and contribute to improvements to that framework to enable automatic configuration/generation of design collateral.
+	- Microarchitecture development and specification.
+Ensure that knowledge is shared via great documentation and participation in a culture of collaborative design.
+	- Perform initial sandbox verification, and work with design verification team to create and execute thorough verification test plans.
+	- Work with physical implementation team to implement and optimize physical design to meet frequency, area, power goals.
+	- 5+ yrs of recent industry experience with coherent fabric, protocols for scalable multi-core and multi-cluster SoC designs.
+	- Experience with NoC or other interconnect fabrics.
+	- Experience with industry standard bus protocols (e.g. AMBA).
+Knowledge of TileLink is a plus.
+	- Knowledge of cache coherence protocols, architectures and concepts.
+	- Ability to architect solutions to connect bus fabrics of disparate protocols.
+	- Strong software engineering skills/background, including:
+		* object-oriented, aspect-oriented, and particularly functional programming;
+		* compiler infrastructures and data modeling for intermediate representations, particularly for domain-specific languages.
+	- Proficiency with hardware (RTL) design in Verilog, System Verilog, or VHDL.
+	- Experience with Chisel, Bluespec, or other HDL for expressing configurable hardware via software is a plus.
+	- Attention to detail and a focus on high-quality design.
+	- Ability to work well with others and a belief that engineering is a team sport.
+	- BS/MS degree in EE, CE, CS or a related technical discipline, or equivalent experience.
 + skill set:
 	- At Brainchip, we are revolutionizing Artificial Intelligence at the edge with our AkidaTM Hardware and Software products.
 Akida™ hardware and software products are the result of over a decade of fundamental R&D by BrainChip engineers and data scientists.
 Akida AI IP, AI SoC, and development environment help customers create ultra-low-power solutions with the ability to incrementally learn on-chip without the need to retrain in the cloud.
 	- We are looking for a HW Design Engineering Summer Intern (May-August 2022) with a strong background in Digital Design and excellent Verilog/System Verilog coding and scripting skills.